Nicol Thompson Kramer

 800-886-6566 | fax

-Nicol joined the Beatty & Wozniak Casper, Wyoming office in 2013.
+Nicol recently became a Shareholder at Beatty & Wozniak.
+She joined the Casper, Wyoming office in 2013.

 In her free time, Nicol likes to spend time with her husband and two daughters.
 They enjoy outdoor activities including biathlon, skiing, biking and running.

 Advised clients and negotiated on their behalf regarding surface access for oil and gas operations, including issues of split estate, eminent domain, and access requirements for state and federal lands.

 Represented clients in front of the Wyoming Oil and Gas Conservation Commission.

 Advised clients regarding legal requirements, including, federal and state regulatory requirements, for reinitiating development in abandoned oil field.

 Advised clients and negotiated on their behalf regarding legal and permitting issues related to produced water discharge and disposal.

 Conducted title due diligence reviewed in a variety of mineral transactions.

 Represented clients in commercial disputes, including litigation under joint operating agreements.